liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/02-generating-new-projects-using-archetypes.markdown

     </modules>

-The Liferay Maven archetypes generate deployable Liferay module projects, but they're bare bones, and will likely require further customizations.
+The Liferay Maven archetypes generate deployable Liferay module projects, but they're bare bones and likely require further customizations.

-If you're looking to generate a quick foundation for a Liferay module built with Maven, using Liferay Maven archetypes is your best option.
+If you want to generate a quick foundation for a Liferay module built with Maven, using Liferay Maven archetypes is your best option.